Blue Sky Folk Festival

 The Fine Arts Association, 38660 Mentor Ave., Willoughby OH 44094.
 NOTE that we have moved this year from Kirtland!

-Performances are indoors in air-conditioned comfort.
-Jamming is wherever you find it, indoors and out! – plus you can look forward to scheduled jams in old time and bluegrass, led by some of the day’s performers and local professional musicians.
+Performances and most workshops are indoors in air-conditioned comfort.
+Contra Dance added this year!
+Jamming is wherever you find it, indoors and out – plus you can look forward to scheduled jams in old-time, old-time slow, Western Swing, old-time banjo, bluegrass slow, and youth age 13 & up, led by some of the day’s performers and local professional musicians.
+Additionally, a tent for Irish music & dulcimer will be available – no schedule, no leaders, just show up and play.

 What to Expect